mozilla/experimenter/docs/experimenter/rollouts.md

 ## Change Phase (Cancel ------/------)

-A live rollout phase change review is canceled in Experimenter before it is approved in Experimenter.
-The rollout remains Live in the current phase and returns to Idle.
+A live rollout phase change can be requested while the rollout remains Live.
+These phase changes must be reviewed in order to be published to the user, following the same flow to be approved in both Experimenter and Remote Settings.
+Like the publish flow, these reviews can be canceled from Experimenter.

 ```mermaid
     sequenceDiagram